 Transmissions of LRIT are performed in the sub-band 1 690-1 698 MHz with centre frequencies around 1 691 MHz.
-The bandwidth is up to 600 kHz.
+The bandwidth is up to 660 kHz.
 User station antennas have diameters between 1.0 m and 1.8 m and are operated with a minimum elevation angle of 3kHz.
-User station antennas have di5-6 dB/K depending on the user station location.
+User station antennas have di3-6 dB/K depending on the user station location.
+LRIT is operational on many MetSat systems, namely the GOES satellites, the Meteosat second generation satellites, the COMS-1 satellite (to be continued by the GEO-KOMPSAT-2A satellite), the Himawari satellites, the Electro-L satellites and on the FY-2 series of satellites from satellite FY-2E/F/G onwards and will be continued on the FY-4 series together with a Emergency Weather Alarm Information Broadcast (EWAIB)).

-2.2.2.6 High Rate Information Transmission (HRIT)
+2.2.2.5 High Rate Information Transmission (HRIT)

-HRIT service was introduced in January 2004 on with the operation of the first satellite (Meteosat-8) of the Meteosat second generation series satellites.
-With the start of operation of the Japanese MTSAT-1R in June 2005, the HRI and S-VISSR services were replaced by the HRIT service of MTSAT.
+HRIT service was introduced in January 2004 with the operation of the first satellite of the Meteosat second generation series satellites (Meteosat-8) and is operational on many MetSat systems, namely the Himawari satellites, the COMS-1 satellite (to be continued by the GEO-KOMPSAT-2A satellite), the Electro-L satellites and the futureFY-4 series.
+Also the series of GOES satellites from GOES-R onwards will operate an HRIT/EMWIN service.

-The HRIT service is operated in the sub-bands 1 684-1 690 MHz or 1 690-1 698 MHz.
-The antenna size for high rate user station (HRUS) and MDUS is 4 m and the minimum elevation angle is 3nd the minimum elevation angle is 3The antenna si-14 dB/K depending on the user station location.
+The HRIT service is operated in the sub-bands 1 675-1 687 MHz, 1 684-1 690 MHz or 1 690-1 698 MHz.
+The antenna size for high rate user station (HRUS) and MDUS is 4 m or smaller and the minimum elevation angle is 3nd the minimum elevation angle is 3The antenna si-14 dB/K depending on the user station location.

+(CGMS) a new Direct Broadcast Global Specification (GEO HRIT/LRIT) has been published within 2013 by CGMS.
+This Direct Broadcast specification is applicable to existing and planned GEO systems, however not specifying user station characteristics.Work continues within CGMS to assess the need for further updating the GEO global specification in view of newly available and used standards on telecommunications and file formats.

 2.2.3 GSO MetSat Data Collection Platforms (DCPs)

 Data collection systems are operated on meteorological satellites for the collection of meteorological and other environmental data from remote DCPs.
 Transmissions from each DCP to a meteorological satellite are in the frequency band 401-403 MHz.
 DCPs are operated in time sequential mode.
 The transmission time slots are typically 1 min.
 Transmission rates are 100 bit/s.
 Higher data rate DCPs (300 bit/s and 1 200 bit/s) began operation in 2003 and are expected to increase rapidly in the near future.
-Channel bandwidths of these high rate DCPs are 0.7510 W kHz or 2.2510 W kHz for 300 and 1 200 bit/s, respectively.
+Channel bandwidths of these high rate DCPs are 0.7510 kHz or 2.2510 kHz for 300 and 1 200 bit/s, respectively.

 There are various types of DCP transmitters in operation generally ranging from 5 W, 10 W and 20 W output power with a directional antenna, or 40 W output power with an omnidirectional antenna.
 The resulting uplink equivalent isotropically radiated power (e.i.r.p.) is between 40-52 dBm.
 Data collection systems are currently operated on various geostationary meteorological satellite systems.